jacebenson/cedar/docs/docs/logger.md

 ### Redaction

 Everyone has heard of reports that Company X logged emails, or passwords, to files or systems that may not have been secured.
-While RedwoodJS logging won't necessarily prevent that, it does provide you with the mechanism to ensure that it won't happen.
+While CedarJS logging won't necessarily prevent that, it does provide you with the mechanism to ensure that it won't happen.

 To redact sensitive information, you can supply paths to keys that hold sensitive data using the [redact option](https://github.com/pinojs/pino/blob/master/docs/redaction.md).